dimitri/pgloader/README.md

     $ ./build/pgloader.exe <file.load>

 See the documentation file `pgloader.1.md` for details.
-You can compile that file into a manual page or an HTML page thanks to the `pandoc` application:
+You can compile that file into a manual page or an HTML page thanks to the `ronn` application:

-    $ apt-get install pandoc
+    $ apt-get install ruby-ronn
-	$ pandoc pgloader.1.md -o pgloader.1
-	$ pandoc pgloader.1.md -o pgloader.html
+	$ make docs